 3) Body Shaming: Making fun of obesity, or undernourishment is a no-no for Facebook.
-Some ads directed towards men and women tend to joke about their belly-fat and not having an hourglass frame.
+Some ads directed towards men and women tend to joke about their belly fat and not having an hourglass frame.
 This guilt-tripping technique is used to make people feel ashamed about their bodies.

 Solution: Promote health benefits instead of using guilt-tripping strategies.

 5) Link to landing page content: Your landing page could include unfavourable content according to Facebook’s ad policies.
-Your website might have the following issues: Having a subscription based model, misusing Facebook’s brand, supplementing for sale, or having sensational content.
+Your website might have the following issues: Having a subscription-based model, misusing Facebook’s brand, supplementing for sale, or having sensational content.
 Facebook rejects the ad, which could prohibit you from using the same landing page again.

 6) Poor Grammar and Punctuation: The title is self-explanatory.
 Facebook will disapprove your ad if the level of grammar and punctuation is subpar.
 Facebook believes a subpar level could be misleading your target audience.

-Solution: Higher a professional copywriter.
+Solution: Hire a professional copywriter.

 7) Misleading Content: Gyms are known to post before and after photos.
-Facebook finds these photos misleading because results are atypical.
+Facebook finds these photos misleading because the results are atypical.
 Before and after photos mislead the audience into believing that they will achieve the same results.